Jimmy Jones (basketball): Playing career

-Since he was not a number one draft choice in the NBA, he began his professional career in the rival ABA where he was a number one draft choice, playing seven seasons for the New Orleans Buccaneers/Memphis Pros and Utah Stars.
+He averaged 20 points in the 1968 ABA playoffs when the Buccaneers reached the ABA Finals, losing in seven games to the Pittsburgh Pipers.
+He scored 2,000 points in the 1968–69 ABA season, second only to Larry Jones as the first 2,000-point scorers in the ABA.
 Jones was one of the ABA's best players, averaging 19.2 points, 5.1 assists, and 4.9 rebounds during his seven years in that league.
-As late as 1974, Jones was thought to be among if not the best guard in the league; Jones believed he was not among the best defensive players at his position but felt his size was comparable.
+As late as 1974, Jones was thought to be among if not the best guard in the league; Jones believed he was not among the best defensive players at his position but felt his size was comparable, reflecting as such in an interview: